welsayed/Data-Science-Salary-Estimator/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
-With each job, we got the following:
+Enhanced the web scraper GitHub repository (mentioned earlier) to extract data from 1000 job listings on Glassdoor.com.
+For each job posting, the following information was collected:
-*	Job title
+* Job Title
 * Salary Estimate
 * Job Description
 * Rating
 * Company
 * Location
 * Company Headquarters
 * Company Size
 * Company Founded Date
 * Type of Ownership
 * Industry
 * Sector
 * Revenue
 * Competitors

 ## Data Cleaning
-After scraping the data, I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+Following the data scraping, a series of data cleaning and transformation steps were undertaken, resulting in the creation of the following variables and changes:

-*	Parsed numeric data out of salary
+* Extracted numeric data from the salary information.
-*	Made columns for employer provided salary and hourly wages
+* Introduced new columns to distinguish between employer-provided salaries and hourly wages.
-*	Removed rows without salary
+* Removed rows lacking salary information.
-*	Parsed rating out of company text
+* Extracted and parsed the company's rating from the company text.
-*	Made a new column for company state
+* Added a new column to identify the state where the company is located.
-*	Added a column for if the job was at the company’s headquarters
+* Included a column indicating if the job was located at the company's headquarters.
-*	Transformed founded date into age of company
+* Transformed the company's founding date into the age of the company.
-*	Made columns for if different skills were listed in the job description:
+* Introduced separate columns for different skills mentioned in the job description:
    * Python
    * R
    * Excel
    * AWS
    * Spark
-*	Column for simplified job title and Seniority
+* Created columns for a simplified job title and seniority level.
-*	Column for description length
+* Added a column to represent the length of the job description.

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.